Funding from building projects

 Grant funds we currently offer for community organisations are:

 Funding from Section 106 planning obligations

-Read how we secure Section 106 obligations.
-Planning Obligations Developer Guidance Note.
+Read how we secure Section 106 obligations in the Planning Obligations Supplementary Planning Document.

 Successful applicants will be asked to sign a terms and conditions document for accepting the funding.
-On receipt of this signed document, payments will be made, preferably by BACS (details given on application form) or cheque.
+On receipt of this signed document, and after all specific conditions for the grant have been approved, payments will be made.